Random coalescing geodesics in first-passage percolation: Background on model and assumptions

 Richardson~\cite{richardson73}, and later Cox and Durrett~\cite{coxdur81} and Boivin~\cite{boivin90}, extended the radial converge in~\eqref{time constant} to obtain simultaneous convergence in all directions.
 Their results show that under either of the assumptions {\bf A1} or {\bf A2} we have

 The function $\mu:\Z^2\to\R$ extends to a function $\mu$ on $\R^2$ through homogeneity, and inherits the properties of a norm.
 The unit ball $\ball:=\{x\in\R^2:\mu(x)\le1\}$ in this norm is a good approximation of a rescaled version of a large ball $\{z\in\Z^2:T(0,z)\le t\}$ in the first-passage metric.
-On this form the result in~\eqref{shape theorem} is know as the {\bf shape theorem} as takes the familiar form
+In these terms the result in~\eqref{shape theorem} is known as the {\bf shape theorem} as takes the familiar form